1,000+ Opportunities

 ##### What We Investigate * Visit the FBI Experience ##### Additional Resources * Freedom of Information / Privacy Act * Legal Policies & Disclaimers

-Based on current listing details, eligibility includes: Local, State, and Federal criminal justice agencies may participate through their individual control terminal agency.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local, State, and Federal criminal justice agencies may participate through their individual control terminal agency.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program